RTA Next Plan Development

 RTA Technical Management Committee – provide technical support to the CAC through an iterative process and technical recommendations to the CAC.
 Also, TMC members submitted an original list of project proposals from each RTA member jurisdiction for CAC consideration for plan development.

 Staff – Staff ensure that statutory, policy, budget and administrative requirements are being met and support the RTA Board and committees on preparing and conducting all meetings.
-Staff are professionals with expertise in transportation planning, engineering, finance, and public engagement that are employed by the Pima Association of Governments, the region’s metropolitan planning organization, which manages the RTA.
+Professional staff provide expertise in transportation planning, engineering, finance, and public engagement.
+Staff are employees of Pima Association of Governments, the region’s metropolitan planning organization, which manages the RTA.

 Project Activities Ineligible for RTA Funding